Programs and Degrees

 Enhance your major with a minor that will give you a fundamental understanding of parents, children, and couples from multiple social science perspectives.
 You have a choice of three options.

 This program will prepare you to promote healthy behaviors in populations across the lifespan.
-You will learn about systematic efforts to reduce the incidence of unhealthy or maladaptive behaviors, how to design and evaluate interventions, and how to use this knowledge strategically to improve programs and advocate for change.
+You will learn about systematic efforts to reduce the incidence of unhealthy or maladaptive behaviors, how to design and evaluate interventions and use this knowledge strategically to improve programs and advocate for change.

 This online professional development course will prepare you to become proficient in understanding and applying ambiguous loss theory and includes a professional development Certificate of Completion and 15 CEUs from the University of Minnesota.